 Prepare for Windows 7's Demise

 We've reviewed what Windows 7's end of life means, when it's happening, and your options for upgrading.
-You have a few months before January 2020, but it's best to decide ahead of time so you aren't stuck on an unsupported OS for any length of time.
+It's best to decide as soon as you can so you aren't stuck on an unsupported OS for any length of time.

 Since Microsoft regularly releases updates to Windows 10, you don't have to worry about end of life with it like you do on earlier versions.
 Plus, you get access to cool features like Windows 10's virtual desktops.